Anyone can do it

 Plenty of other places in Wales, though.
 Maybe I’ll nip down to the Glamorgan Heritage Coast, or along to the wide-open spaces of Porthcawl.
 Or perhaps try the easier surf around Aberystwyth, or somewhere quiet on Anglesey or the Llŷn Peninsula.
 Or – yes – Pembrokeshire, because I go there every summer anyway, and if it all goes horribly wrong, it’s not far back to the cottage for beer and sympathy.

 Whitesands near St Davids is a cracking beach.
 One of the very best, in fact.
-The Ma Simes Surf Hut run lessons from the beach, supplying all the gubbins (wetsuit, board, etc) that a middle-aged man needs when going to make a tit of himself.
+Seems a good place to start.

 Taking the plunge